dennykane/linuxontheweb.github.io/README.md

 I hope to bring those same feelings back in the context of web development.

 Although this project includes a desktop environment, it is not primarily "about" that.
-It is mainly about the idea that modern browsers now deploy a new kind of file system that exists within a domain-specific sandbox.
+It is mainly about the idea that modern browsers now offer a programmatically accessible file system that exists within a domain-specific sandbox.
-<a href="https://linuxontheweb.github.io/docs/what-it-is.html">Go here</a> to read more.
+<a href="https://linuxontheweb.github.io/docs/what-it-is.html">Go here</a> to read
+more.

 Try out the current version at
 <a href="https://linuxontheweb.github.io">linuxontheweb.github.io</a>.